stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 variations in abundance, we only study the networks' incidence matrices (presence and absence of interactions).
-Previous analyses revealed that this dataset shows significant coevolutionary signal at the continental level [@kras12a; $p \leq 10^{-4}$, see Methods].
+Previous analyses revealed that this dataset shows significant coevolutionary signal at the continental level [@kras12a].
 Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
 This dataset is uniquely suited for our analysis, as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09].

 The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
 Quantitative interactions